For who has known the mind of God

 or who has been God’s counselor?

 This is an interesting question to ponder.
-Religion has the major feature in some historical conflicts and in the recent wave of modern terrorism.
-Today we see conflict in the Middle East, the subjugation of women, an anti-gay crusade and other issues connected with religion.
-Gods have been used to justify almost any cruelty from animal sacrifice to burning heretics and stoning adulterers.
-Yet, we forget that religion is not God but our attempt to find a way that leads to God.
-For us Christians, Jesus is the one who reveals the mystery of God.
-In him we see love triumphing over hate, courageous resistance to evil and religiously inspired social action that make a difference in people’s lives.
+Religion has been a major feature in some historical conflicts and the most recent wave of modern terrorism.
+Today we see a growing battle in the Middle East between Shi’ite and Sunni; a Jewish state unleashing militancy against Christian and Muslim Palestinians; the subjugation of women, and an anti-gay crusade led by some Jewish, Christian and Muslim leaders.
+God has been used to justify almost any cruelty, from burning heretics and stoning adulterers to crucifying Jesus.
+Yet, we forget that religion is not God.
+It is our human way of trying to unite with the Holy Mystery that pulls us toward Itself.
+For us Christians, Jesus is the one who fully reveals the mystery of God.
+In him we see love triumphing over hate, of costly and courageous resistance to evil, and of religiously inspired social action that makes a positive difference in people’s lives.
 He reflects inclusive love, forgiveness and compassion.
-The same is true of those people who other faiths revere as their founders.
-It is true of people we recognize as truly whole and holy.
+The same is true of those persons who people of other faiths revere as their founders.
+The same is true of people we recognize as truly whole and holy.
 “Who has known the mind of God?”
-Certainly not those who have created God in their own violent and judgmental image.
+Certainly not those who have created God in their own image.

-May I seek to know God in honesty and contemplation.
+May I seek to know God in truth and contemplation.